Douglas, Chicago: Groveland Park

 Of all the sections of Douglas originally developed by Stephen A. Douglas, only Groveland Park survives.
 Its homes are built around an oval-shaped park.
-Groveland Park is located between Cottage Grove Avenue, 33rd Street, 35th Street and the Metra Electric railroad tracks.
+Groveland Park is located between Cottage Grove Avenue, 33rd Street, 35th Street and the Metra Electric District railroad tracks.

 Politics

 The Douglas community area has supported the Democratic Party in the past two presidential elections.
 In the 2016 presidential election, the Douglas cast 6,342 votes for Hillary Clinton and cast 187 votes for Donald Trump (97.13% to 2.80%).
 In the 2012 presidential election, Douglas cast 8,206 votes for Barack Obama and cast 158 votes for Mitt Romney (98.11% to 1.88%).

 Transportation

 The Metra Electric District has a flag stop at East 27th Street, where trains stop either at the request of a passenger on-board, or if riders are seen waiting on the platform.
 The CTA Green Line also serves the community area at the 35th station.